blazingdrummer/BakedModpack/README.md

   - [x] adjusted HarbTweaks for vanilla changes
     - disabled First Stage Spawns; replaced by vanilla functionality
     - disabled Shorter Medkits; vanilla changes make this too strong
+  - [x] updated HarbTweaks to v1.2.2
+    - [x] regenerate config
-  - updated StartingItemsGUI to v1.1.0
+  - updated StartingItemsGUI to v1.1.1
     - README: removed **Transferring Credits** section due to new r2modman update functionality
     - now compatible with DiluvianDifficulty
     - increased scrolling speed of the menu
+  - [x] updated DebugToolkit to v3.3.0

-  - temporarily removed AlternativeArtificer
+  - removed AlternativeArtificer
     - waiting on compatibility update
-  - temporarily removed VanillaTweaks
+  - removed SavedGames
     - waiting on compatibility update
-  - temporarily removed SavedGames
+  - removed GeneralFixes
     - waiting on compatibility update
-  - temporarily removed GeneralFixes
+  - removed MakeMonsterToothGreatAgain
     - waiting on compatibility update
-  - temporarily removed MakeMonsterToothGreatAgain
-    - waiting on compatibility update
-  - temporarily removed Void_Reaver
+  - removed Void_Reaver
     - waiting on bugfixes
     - M2 has no proc coefficient like vanilla Void Reavers
-  - temporarily removed LunarCoinShareOnPickup
+  - removed LunarCoinShareOnPickup
     - won't allow you to pickup lunar coins
+    - waiting on bugfix
-  - temporarily removed FixedSplitscreen
+  - removed FixedSplitscreen
-    - causes menu interaction problems
+    - menu is slightly buggy now, but usable
+    - can still be installed separately
-    - [ ] edit changelog to reflect this
+    - [x] edit changelog to reflect this
+  - removed VanillaTweaks
   - removed PlayableSora
   - removed PlayableAkali

-known bugs:
-  - need new version of debugtoolkit; using bleeding-edge (local version v1.1.1)
-    - remove macros temporarily
-  - InfusionStackFix currently causes problems w/ `kill_all`

 TODO: add printer to Bazaar?
 TODO: remove EngiShieldNotification? might not be needed with vanilla changes, test

+TODO: convert User's Guide to GitHub wiki
+TODO: convert relevant notes to markdown for easier formatting
+TODO: remove access to mod list/PvP list in exchange for the new wiki
+TODO: add Discord bot for role management
+TODO: talk to Mythic about front page sorting on Thunderstore
+TODO: remove VanillaTweaks and adjust BakedLanguageEdits accordingly
+TODO: add SolidIceWall and a replacement for autopickup behavior
+TODO: write up a description for Wispy and send to Rein